The Alignment Archive

 A governed voice speaks to establish what is true, then stops when the line has landed.

-Voice in the manual
+Voice in the Manual

 Why voice matters for cadence, containment, and calm authority